-Other people may NOT see the failures, sacrifices, risks and emotional distress that stand in the way from achieving ones goals.
+Other people may NOT see the failures, sacrifices, risks, and emotional distress that stand in the way of achieving one’s goals.
 Despite these negative drawbacks, a musician should not let any of these prevent him.

-Persistence and discipline permit a drummer to be focused with the love of drums and music sovereign.
 As I write this article, I don’t do it with the intention of discouraging you from attempting to reach great heights.
-I write this article with a sense of purpose, to educate and inspire a sense of belief and to encourage the necessary discipline to practice and discover the potential you possess within!
+I write this article with a sense of purpose, to educate and inspire a sense of belief and to encourage the necessary discipline to practice and discover the potential you possess within.